Zalexanninev15/CurlMini/README.md

 1. Launch the utility and make sure that your version of Windows 10 is higher or equal to build 1803. **This is very important!**

-2. Enter/paste the desired command in the "Command:" text field (the command must be written/inserted without "curl" at the beginning).
+2. Enter/paste the desired command in the "Requests:" text field (the command must be written/inserted without "curl" at the beginning).

 **For example:**

-*The original command:*
+*The original request:*

 ```bash
 curl -F shorten=https://www.youtube.com/ https://0x0.st